Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: Application: Robust 50:50 I/Q splitter

 The possibility to parametrically control the formation of EPD's by manipulating the geometric and dynamical (e.g. reciprocity) symmetries of a cavity offers new opportunities for the control of wave scattering processes.
 An example case is the realization of a robust 50:50 power splitter that outputs equal intensity waves between the two ports of the system regardless of the magnitudes and phases of the input waves.
 In fact, the outgoing signal from the proposed splitter maintains a fixed $\pi/2$ relative phase between the two monochromatic waves that propagate along the two interrogating channels, making it a valuable source of in-phase/quadrature (I/Q) signals.

 The starting point for the implementation of such a splitter is the observation that under the reciprocal condition $S_{12}=S_{21}$, the degenerate eigenvectors at the scattering EPD conditions take the form $\ket{R_{\pm i}} = \frac{1}{\sqrt{2}} $ (see Eq. (\ref{DV}) and below Eq. (\ref{eqn:MSRDef})).
-The corresponding degenerate eigenvalue can be evaluated from Eq. (\ref{eval}) by substituting $S_{12}=S_{21}$ while the Jordan eigenvector $\ket{J_{\pm i}}$ is given by Eq. (\ref{JV}).
+The corresponding degenerate eigenvalue can be evaluated from Eq. (\ref{eval}) by substituting $S_{12}=S_{21}$, while the Jordan vector $\ket{J_{\pm i}}$ is given in Equation \ref{Jvec_rec}.

 We consider a generic monochromatic wave $\ket{\alpha_{\rm in}}$ being injected in the scattering domain which has been tuned to be at EPD conditions.
 In this case, the incoming wave can be expressed as $\ket{\alpha_{\rm in}} = c_1 \ket{R_{\pm i}} + c_2 \ket{J_{\pm i}}$.
 The corresponding outgoing signal is then $\ket{\alpha_{\rm out}}=S \ket{\alpha_{\rm in}} = \lambda_S^{\pm i} \left[c_1 \ket{R_{\pm i}} + c_2 \ket{J_{\pm i}}\right] + c_2 \ket{R_{\pm i}}$.
 From this last expression, it is clear that if the degenerate eigenvalue $\lambda_S^{\pm i}$ happens to be zero, the outgoing wave will take the simple form $\ket{\alpha_{\rm out}}= c_2 \ket{R_{\pm i}}$.
 In other words, under the combined requirements of EPD condition and null scattering eigenvalue we come up with an output signal that has equally split channel amplitudes and a relative phase of $\pi/2$ between the two outgoing propagating waves at each of the two channels.
 The combined conditions for such a case are: